noahehall/theBookOfNoah/0current/security/websecurity.md

   - ensure GET requests dont have side effects (affect any resource state)
   - utilize more appropriate HTTP methods following REST
+  - always set an anti-csrf cookie in the response to ANY request to your server, e.g. `Set-Cookie: _xsrf=12345` and never modify any resource state unless that cookie is present on subsequent requests in the HTTP header

 ### session hijacking